daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 https://www.gnu.org/licenses/.
 ```

-Note: Although it is possible to install R through Anaconda, we highly recommend not doing so.
-In case you have already installed R using Anaconda you can remove it by executing `conda uninstall r-base`.
+Note: Although it is possible to install R through conda, we highly recommend not doing so.
+In case you have already installed R using conda you can remove it by executing `conda uninstall r-base`.

 #### RStudio